NikouKalbali/EngineeringAdmissionCuto-LearningSystem/README.md

-# Engineering Admission Cutoff LearningSystem <br/>
+# Engineering Admission Cutoff Learning System <br/>
 The system can be compiled and run on MAC, Linux/Unix, and Windows systems as a command line program.
 The implementation is written in Python, version 3.7.1. <br/>
 #### Required Modules: <br/>
 The following open source programs need to be installed on your computer using pip or anaconda: <br/>